kaderud/android-demo-splashscreen/README.md

 This example tries to implement the Material design Launch/Splash screen.
 It cheats a little by not having all the drawables for various sizes, it only implements xxxhdpi, but it should provide a basic app on how to display a splash screen in a theme during cold start loading.

+To simulate a heavy workload during launch, it simply cheats by doing a Thread.sleep()-call.

 Tested and working on:

  * Nexus 6 (Marshmallow 6.0)